Please note that new policies are in BOLD.

 Interview Blackout Periods

-During the following periods, firms should not offer interview schedules:
+During interview blackout periods, firms should not offer

 Offers for Summer Internships